General Instructions for “Silver 7”

 To avoid getting water inside the stirrer, [BAD idea.] fill ….BEFORE… container placement on the stirrer.

 3]Place generator and container of water on the Thermal stir [lamp] or Mag Stir base in an out of the way spot where it won’t be knocked over.
 [Turn the heater/lamp/mag stir unit on.]
 [See Mag Stir info sheet] [Mirror surfaces have a protective covering that may be peeled off if desired] No stirrer?
-Use SWAP mode and stay with not over 1 qt batches, 1 pint recommended.
+Use SWAP mode and stay with around 1 qt batches

 Painting one side of the jar black and shining sunlight on it will induce thermal stirring, or a desk lamp placed close to one side of the jar.
 [Sunlight won’t hurt a thing]